alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 It evaluates a specific observed item.

-The purpose is to determine whether the observed item is best classified as aggregate contact, source-line-preserving contact, source-detached reuse, Collective / ALL Invocation, convergence, imitation, or derivative-risk.
+The purpose is to determine whether the observed item is best classified as neutral aggregate contact, source-line-preserving reference, source-line recognition, source-detached reuse, Collective / ALL Invocation, imitation, or derivative-risk.

+Similarity is not a classification.

+Similarity is evidence requiring evaluation.

 ## Prior Files